- Meyler Cup. For First XIs of clubs playing in the Premier and Division 1.

 Crabtree Cup.
 For other teams in Divisions 2 and 3and teams in Division 4 and below.

-Any club may withdraw its lowest placed team from any cup competition but must give notice to the Secretary by February 1st.
+Any club may withdraw one, more or all of its teams from the cup competitions, (in strict order of lowest to highest) but must give notice to the Secretary by February 1st each year.

-2. In the Meyler Cup the teams eligible to play in the Lancashire Knock Out Cup shall receive byes in the preliminary round.
+- In the Meyler Cupthe teams eligible to play in the Lancashire Knock Out Cup shall receive byes in the preliminary round.
 The draws for the Loxham Cup and the Crabtree Cup will follow a procedure enabling matches to be played on the same day.
 Wherever possible, matches in the Crabtree Cup should be played on the main ground of the home club.

-3. Matches prior to the finals shall be played as originally arranged, in accordance with the draws, to be played on Sunday afternoons, commencing at 2.00p.m. with an interval of 30 minutes between innings.
-Finals in each Competition will commence at 1.30p.m.
+- Matches prior to the finals shall be played as originally arranged, in accordance with the draws, to be played on Sunday afternoons, commencing at 1.30p.m. with an interval of 30 minutes between innings.

 Postponement of a Meyler Cup tie shall only be allowed if either team is involved in the Lancashire, National Village or National Club Knock Out Competitions and postponement of a Loxham Cup tie will only be allowed if the ground of the home club is required for the above competitions.
 Postponement of a Crabtree Cup tie will require the consent of the Executive.